 Native legends tell how these trees, much like all our visitors, found a home away from home here in Bastrop County.
 When a Native-American bride from East Texas became homesick after leaving her family, her groom went back for seeds to grow the trees she grew up with.
 Scientifically, geologists describe the mystery of the trees as the effect of a massive prehistoric glacier that separated the Central Texas loblollies from their East Texas counterparts.
 The separation so curiously described in both the legend and scientific data ultimately led to the name “Lost Pines Forest.”

-Today, the fertile Colorado River Valley where the loblollies grow is dotted with charming small towns, including Bastrop, Elgin, Rockne and Boerne, that together make the Lost Pines Region.
+Today, the fertile Colorado River Valley where the loblollies grow is dotted with charming small towns, including Bastrop, Elgin and Smithville, that together make Bastrop's beautiful county.
 It’s a growing community united through heritage, geography, nature and pride.
 Explore it and find that, whether you’re an outdoorsman, a history buff, an art enthusiast, a foodie, a golfer or a luxury lover, there’s a warm welcome and a rich history waiting for you here in these storied woods.